A country wedding: original and romantic

 Ideas for a successful country wedding: the menu, bar, decor and the little touches that make all the difference

-When we talk about a country wedding, we imagine a magical place, like a field of flowers, or a vineyard.
+When we talk about a country wedding, we imagine a magical place, like a field, or a vineyard.
 As good weather in Quebec is never a guarantee, this same type of wedding can also take place under a marquee or in a barn.
 Wherever it happens, it will be a joyous time!
 Here are a few ideas for organizing your dream country wedding at the end of the summer, or in the fall.

 What is a country wedding?

 A country wedding can come in many styles, depending on your tastes, the number of guests attending, and where you choose to have it.
 As a general rule, a country wedding is idyllic, romantic, full of poetry and down-to-earth.
 It takes place outside in a rustic setting with nostalgic decor, giving it its unique character and welcoming feel.
 The number one advantage?
 It can be quite economical, as you can improvise part of the decorations and use recycled elements.
 It’s time to bring out Grandma’s collection of crystal vases to create beautiful centrepieces and pick flowers from the neighbouring field for the gentlemen’s boutonnieres!

 Organizing the wedding: a few key questions

 Before you start planning your country wedding, it is important to ask yourself a few questions.
 Do you want a turnkey wedding and are you ready to go into debt for it?
 Or do you prefer to organize some of it?
 How many guests will there be?
 Will they be coming from far away?
 Where will the wedding take place?
 What will be included?
 What kind of meal will you provide?
 Will there be an open bar?
 Do you want to have themed wedding invitations?
 Would you like to offer your guests a small keepsake at the end of the wedding?
 All questions are good questions!